chocolatey/choco-wiki/GettingStarted.md

 There are also packages for which you can set a custom installation path.
 These packages (like ruby) use the `$env:ChocolateyBinRoot` environment variable.
 If this variable does not exist, it will be created as `c:\tools` e.g. `C:\tools\ruby193`.
 To change this behaviour, you can set `$env:ChocolateyBinRoot` to an existing folder, e. g. `C:\somestuff`.
 Packages that use the environment variable, will then be installed in the given subfolder, f. ex. `C:\somestuff\ruby193`.

+## How does Chocolatey work with Programs and Features?

+Many packages use native software installers, so Chocolatey allows the installer itself to handle install/upgrade/uninstall scenarios.
+This means it can work directly with already installed software just by using `choco install` to make Chocolatey aware of existing software.
+You can also use a specially crafted install command (skip powershell) to allow choco to install a package without installing the already installed native software.

 ## Where does Chocolatey install packages from?
 By default it installs packages from chocolatey.org (the community feed).
 But you can change this by adding default sources and/or using the  `--source` switch when running a command.